Reduction in fuel prices meaningless without reduction in transport fares – Majority Chief Whip

-Frank Annor Dompeh, Member of Parliament for Nsawam Adoagyiri, says the reduction in fuel prices would be meaningless without a reduction in transportation fares.
+Frank Annor Dompreh, Member of Parliament for Nsawam Adoahyiri, has said the reduction in fuel prices would be meaningless without a reduction in transportation fares.

 The lawmaker argued that fuel prices had dropped significantly and that it was prudent for transportation operators to reduce transportation fares to account for the drop in fuel prices.